 Pawniard

-Pawniard is a Dark and Steel-type Pokémon, and it is weak to Fighting, Fire, and Ground-type moves.
-Pawniard has a Max CP of 1620 in Pokémon GO, it is weather boosted by Fog and Snow weather, and it was originally found in the Unova region.
+Pawniard is a Dark and Steel-type Pokémon with a Max CP of 1620 in Pokémon GO.
+Pawniard's best moveset is Fury Cutter and Iron Head.
+It is weather boosted by Fog and Snow weather, and it was originally found in the Unova region.
+Shiny Pawniard is available in Pokémon GO.

 Max CP1620 CP